The Complete Guide to Disavowing Links for Google and Bing

-Ramirez says most sites today have a disavow file.
+That’s why many sites today have a disavow file.
 While initially envisioned as a last resort, disavow tools have become a required last step in a complete link-pruning process.

 Once you’ve worked to remove as many low-quality, off-topic, or spammy inbound links from your site, if you’ve found you’re stuck with a few stragglers (which is very common), the disavow links tool might be the best way for you to avoid current or future penalty.

 You might also want to use the tool if you’re turning a new leaf in your SEO strategy.
 You or a past vendor may have consciously created unnatural backlinks in the past.
-Whether or not you have been penalized for these backlinks yet, you’re eager to follow the search engines’ guidelines.
+Whether or not you have been penalized for these backlinks yet, you’re eager to follow the search engine’s guidelines.
 Using this tool helps you to get on the path of SEO best practices.

-- You believe you might be a victim of negative SEO
+- You believe you might be a victim of negative SEO.*

 If you fall into one or more of the categories mentioned above, the disavow links tool might be the best option for you.
 That said, there are drawbacks and limitations to disavowing links.

 Sites may inadvertently damage their link profile during a clean-up effort.
-Ramirez notes that this often happens to sites with manual penalties.
-“You’re forced to prune links that still have value in your effort to appease Google.
-You end up getting unpenalized, but your link profile is severely depleted as a result.
+This often happens to sites with manual actions.
+You may be forced to prune links that still have value in the effort to appease Google.
+So, your site may end up getting unpenalized, but your link profile is severely depleted as a result.

 The first step to using the Google disavow links tool is to create a .txt file.
 Per Google’s instructions, this file type has to be a.txt file encoded in UTF-8 or 7-bit ASCII.
 Within this file, list the URLs and domains you want to disavow; each domain and URL should have its own line.

 To include a domain-level link in the file, add “domain:” before the URL of the domain home page (for example, “domain:shadyseo.com”).